Take the Money and Run (film): Plot

-Virgil again escapes but is eventually captured when attempting to rob a former friend who reveals he is now a cop.
-He is sentenced to 800 years, but remains optimistic knowing that "with good behavior, I can get that cut in half".
-In the last scene, he is shown carving a bar of soap and asking the interviewer if it is raining outside.
+An FBI agent relates that Virgil is recaptured attempting to rob a former friend who is now a policeman.
+Virgil is tried on 52 counts of robbery and sentenced to 800 years, but remains optimistic reasoning, "with good behavior, he can cut the sentence in half."
+In the final scene, Virgil is carving a bar of soap and asking the interviewer if it is raining outside.

 Cast

 Production

 This was the second film directed by Woody Allen, and the first with original footage (after What's Up, Tiger Lily?, which consisted of visuals taken from a Japanese James Bond knockoff).
 He had originally wanted Jerry Lewis to direct, but when that did not work out, Allen decided to direct it himself.
 Allen's decision to become his own director was partially spurred on by the chaotic and uncontrolled filming of Casino Royale (1967), in which he had appeared two years previously.
 This film marked the first time Allen would perform the triple duties of writing, directing, and acting in a film.
 The manic, almost slapstick style is similar to that of Allen's next several films, including Bananas (1971) and Sleeper (1973).

 Allen discussed the concept of filming a documentary in an interview with Richard Schickel:

-The film was shot on location in San Francisco, including one scene set in Ernie's restaurant, whose striking red interior was immortalized in Alfred Hitchcock's Vertigo (1958).
+The film was shot on location in San Francisco, including scenes filmed at a Bank of America branch on the 4th of July 1968, and in Ernie's restaurant, whose striking red interior was immortalized in Alfred Hitchcock's Vertigo (1958).
 Other scenes were filmed at San Quentin State Prison, where 100 prisoners were paid a small fee to work on the film.
 The regular cast and crew were stamped each day with a special ink that glowed under ultra-violet light so the guards could tell who was allowed to leave the prison grounds at the end of the day.
 (One of the actors in the San Quentin scenes was Micil Murphy, who knew the prison well: he had served five and a half years there, for armed robbery, before being paroled in 1966.)

 Allen initially filmed a downbeat ending in which he was shot to death, courtesy of special effects from A.D.
 Flowers.
 Reputedly the lighter ending is due to the influence of Allen's editor, Ralph Rosenblum, in his first collaboration with Allen.